 Fixing this problem could be a matter of modifying your swing, she said, and by adding strength training to your workout regime.

 The AAOS says the problem can also be fixed with rest, but there are cases in which you’ll need steroid injections if rest, a modified wing, anti-inflammatories and strength training don’t work.

-This Golf Lifestyle Blog is proudly sponsored by NW Golf Sleeves.
+This Golf Lifestyle Blog is proudly sponsored by NELSON Golf Sleeves.